 Amortization of intangible assets consists of amortization expense related to intangible assets recorded in connection with acquisitions accounted for by the purchase method of accounting.
 Our definite-lived intangible assets, consisting primarily of completed technology and customer contracts and relationships, are being amortized using the straight-line method or based on forecasted cash flows associated with the assets over periods ranging from two to fifteen years.

-The quarter over quarter decline in amortization expense was attributable to certain intangible assets becoming fully amortized prior to the current quarter and changes in foreign currency translation.
+The quarter over quarter and year-to-date period over period declines in amortization expense was attributable to certain intangible assets becoming fully amortized in the prior year.

 Restructuring and Acquisition-Related